olcf/pkpass/docs/source/Commands.rst

       --color COLOR         Disable color or not, accepts true/false -i IDENTITY, --identity IDENTITY
-                            Override identity of user running the program -q, --quiet           quiet output (show errors only) --theme-map THEME_MAP
+                            Override identity of user running the program --no-cache            if using a connector, pull the certs again -q, --quiet           quiet output (show errors only) --theme-map THEME_MAP
                             Map of colors to use for colorized output